team-pltb/pltb/README.md

 - `default` implies target `avx`
 - `clean` standard cleanup

-Note that the first 6 targets use gcc with optimization level `O3`, C language standard gnu99 and very restrictive compiler warnings enabled.
+Note that the first 6 targets use gcc with optimization level `O3`, C language standard `gnu99` and very restrictive compiler warnings enabled.
-For the exact flags take a look at the Makefile.
+For the exact flags take a look at the respective Makefile.
-All builds use mpicc to accomplish the actual compilation against your installed MPI implementation.
+All builds use the wrapper `mpicc` to accomplish actual compilation against your installed MPI implementation.

+We further provide two additional Makefiles for static compilation against MPI and PLL.

 ## Usage